danfuzz/samizdat/samtoc/README.md

 scripts, can be used to perform compilation of C code in the proper manner (and is in fact what `samtoc` itself uses when asked to fully compile code).

-As a command-line tool, `samtoc` accepts any number of files to process and takes the following options:
+As a command-line tool, `samtoc` accepts any number of files or directories to process and takes the following options:

 * `--help` &mdash; Emit a short help message.